 Pagination: Paginate front matter using lowercase roman numerals (i, ii, iii, iv and so forth).
 Paginate the body of your dissertation, including bibliography, appendixes, etc., using arabic numerals (1, 2, 3, and so forth).
 Use your word processor’s tools for creating tables of contents and cross references in order to ensure that pagination remains consistent when you create the PDF file in step #2, below.

 Formatting: To align text, use tabs instead of the space bar.
 Insert page breaks to start a new page.
 Use section breaks to change the format between pages.

-2. Convert your dissertation to PDF format and submit the following items to Buswell Library
+2. Convert your dissertation to PDF format and submit the following items to the library

-b) Submit your PDF with the Buswell Library dissertation form.
+a) Submit your PDF with the library dissertation form.

-Wait for Buswell to review and approve the form and PDF before proceeding to submit to ProQuest ETD.
+b) Wait for the library to review and approve the form and PDF before proceeding to submit to ProQuest ETD.